Design map-based visualizations

 Pairwise Dissolve input and output feature classes

-14. In Statistics Fields, choose Count of Points, and accept the default Statistic Type of Sum.
+16. For Statistics Fields, choose Count of Points.
+Confirm Statistic Type is set to Sum.

 The dissolved zones layer is added to the map.

-17. In the Contents pane, right-click HBLL_2020_Zip_Dissolve and click Attribute Table.
+19. In the Contents pane, right-click HBLL_2020_Zip_Dissolve and choose Attribute Table.

 Add coordinate values to points